jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Xenophanes, Greek Philosopher 6th Century BC.

 Humans play the Game of Life.
 Most of the time we play it with tools, but that is the only difference.
-It's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in New York City.
+It's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in the urban jungle.

 There are no stories.
 No heroes.
 No stats.
 All lifeforms just go to work.
 Sometimes finding a niche in a healthy ecosystem.
 Sometimes not.

-Regardless, lifeforms still goes to work.
+Regardless, lifeforms still go to work.

 Because the laws of physics, chemistry, and geology always reign.
 They interact to create an emergent game board.
-Entropy wears down homes, spoils food, and puts timers on every lifeform's existence.
+Entropy wears down homes, spoils food, and effectively puts timers on everyone's existence.
 Life unknowingly responds by continually creating modifications of existing forms, while natural selection determines which offspring survive best in the environment to represent life's future.

 Our game is different because of our minds.